jnozzi/cocoadev.com/markdown/HowToUseVariables.md

    double                  real            64 bits      2.2E-308 to 1.8E+308
    long double             real            128 bits     3.4E-4932 to 1.2E+4932

-(Be aware that these may change in the future, for example on the 64-bit General/PowerPC in the General/GeeFive.
+(Be aware that these may change in the future, for example on the 64-bit PowerPC in the GeeFive.
 Rest assured, they'll only get bigger.)
 ----

 When referring to variables in certain functions you can use the following codes (Objective-C adds the last one):